ethyca/fides/docs/fides/docs/tutorial/add.md

 database_url = "postgresql://postgres:postgres@localhost:5432/fidesctl"
 ```

-- The `[cli]`-scoped `server_url` option specifies the address that the Fidesctl CLI will use when connecting to the Fidesctl server.
+- The `[cli]`-scoped `server_url` option specifies the address that the fidesctl CLI will use when connecting to the fidesctl server.
-- The `[api]`-scoped `database_url` option specifies the connection string that the Fidesctl API will use to connect to the PostgreSQL database created in the previous step.
+- The `[api]`-scoped `database_url` option specifies the connection string that the fidesctl API will use to connect to the PostgreSQL database created in the previous step.

 ## Run Fidesctl via Docker